-Our bullying prevention programs support schools throughout Orange County with their efforts to provide a safe, welcoming and positive environment for students, families and staff members.
-The programs are designed to promote a positive school climate that reflects a commitment to meeting and developing the academic, social and emotional needs of all students.
+Our bullying prevention program supports schools throughout Orange County with their efforts to provide a safe, welcoming and positive environment for students, families and staff members.
+The program services are designed to promote a positive school climate that reflects a commitment to meeting and developing the academic, social and emotional needs of all students.

 We provide training, technical assistance and school-wide assemblies on the topics of bullying prevention and intervention strategies.
 In addition, parent trainings are provided on the topics of digital citizenship and cyberbullying.

 Parent Trainings are offered on the topics of cyberbullying and digital citizenship.
 Focus areas include social media trends, information literacy, privacy and security, addressing and reporting cyberbullying and parent/child communication.
-Digital Citizenship - Parent Flier.pdf Cyberbullying and Digital Drama Parent Flier
+Digital Citizenship Parent Flier.pdf Cyberbullying and Digital Drama Parent Flier

 Common Sense Media supports families with reviews and advice to make smart choices in the digital age, and Common Sense Education empowers educators and students with resources to harness the power of technology for learning and life.

 StopBullying.gov provides information from various government agencies on what bullying is, what cyberbullying is, who is at risk, and how you can prevent and respond to bullying.